meabert/proxmox-tips-n-tricks/README.md

 <https://community-scripts.github.io/ProxmoxVE/scripts>
 <https://github.com/community-scripts/ProxmoxVE>

-Reliable access to one-shot install clips and key third party package repositories.
+<p>Reliable access to one-shot install clips and key third party package
+repositories.
 So many concepts and lopsided code philosophy's have led me to just document it instead!
-Waste less time doing tedious configurations so you can instead spend that time building something unique.
+Waste less time doing tedious configurations so you can instead spend that time building something unique.</p>

 ### Bare minimum packages to setup my workflow

 <p>These are the packages I install after every Proxmox install, the only changes
-that take place before this are running the Post-Installation Script and the CPU Microcode security patches both of which can be found VIA the following links.
+that take place before this are running the Post-Installation Script and the CPU Microcode security patches both of which can be found VIA the following links.</P>

 #### Post-Install Script